topminipie/awesome-xiaomi-bootloader-unlock/README.md

 Some MTK (MediaTek) devices can be unlocked bypassing the official method.

-- Open Source ✅
+- Open Source: ✅
-- Run on linux ✅
+- Run on linux: ✅
-- Run without РС ❌
+- Run without РС: ❌
-- Maintained ✅
+- Maintained: ✅
-- Bypass HyperOS china region restrictions ❌
+- Bypass HyperOS china region restrictions: ❌
-- Works ✅ (Depends on luck)
+- Works: ✅ (Depends on luck)

 ## Guides